 **The illusion of group productivity.
 Personality and Social Psychology Bulletin, 19(1), 78–89; Stroebe, W., Diehl, M., & Abakoumkin, G. (1992)

 ‘It was a great conference, but what exactly happened as a result?’
 That is a question too often asked by managers as they reflect on the last conference or away-day.

-Teams leave pitstops with clearly agreed ‘Winning Moves’ together next actions and a means of tracking progress.
+Teams leave pitstops with clearly agreed ‘Winning Moves’ together with toolkits, actions and a means of tracking progress.

 The Pitstop Advantage

 Click on any of the following for more information.